 Teaching English is by far the most common job for people who want to live in Thailand.

-But there’s two levels of teaching jobs: English teachers teaching at private or public institutions and English teachers teaching for international schools.
+But there are two levels of teaching jobs: English teachers teaching at private or public institutions and English teachers teaching for international schools.

 The Non-International School Teacher

 While people think this is easy work, the reality is that you end up spending 9 hours a day teaching a massive class of Thai kids.
-My girlfriend taught English at a a Thai elementary school and she was completely exhausted after only 2 hours of teaching per day.
-The language barrier can be quite the task especially without any assistants.
-Part time teachers make between 10,000-15,000 baht a month, not including private tutoring.
+My girlfriend taught English at a Thai elementary school and she was completely exhausted after only 2 hours of teaching per day.
+The language barrier can be quite the task, especially without any assistants.
+Part-time teachers make between 10,000-15,000 baht a month, not including private tutoring.

-Now there is opportunity to make more on the side, teaching private lessons here.
+Now there is an opportunity to make more on the side, teaching private lessons here.

 I want to make this clear.
 If you come down to Thailand, decide to take up a gig as an English teacher to fund your stay and you plan to train Muay Thai (or spend many hours a day chilling at the beach or partying), don’t even consider that.
 You’ll be working all day and part of the weekend.
 If you came down to train Muay Thai, your teaching hours will NOT be compatible with Muay Thai training times.